ArtInLines/setlXC/Spec.md

 	Assign,   // Args: Iden/Index/Property, Expr for value BinOp,    // Data: operator; Args: left Expr, right Expr UnaryOp,  // Data: operaor; Args: operand
-	Range,    // Args: Expr to range on, first & second range parameter (each could be om) @Note: Both can't be om, as SetlX doesn't accept that @Note: If the parameter is om, it can be subsituted without semantic change: for the first with 1, for the second with #(expr)
+	In,       // Data: String; Args: collection @TODO not implemented in code yet Range,    // Args: Expr to range on, first & second range parameter (each could be om) @Note: Both can't be om, as SetlX doesn't accept that @Note: If the parameter is om, it can be subsituted without semantic change: for the first with 1, for the second with #(expr)
 	Index,    // Args: Expr to index, parameter for indexing Call,     // Data: Iden/Index/Property to call; Args: List of arguments